gaurav00700/ROS_Projects/Path planning/Readme.txt

 Path planning using informed-RRT*
 This is one of the best implementation of Informed RRT* Refer attached research paper for more details.
-Thanks to authors for their valuable contribution :)